 True enough, most of us spend our entire lives chasing that elusive feeling.
-We buy the best cars, luxurious houses, and the latest gadgets, thinking they’ll make us happy.
+They think that the formula to a happy life is about material like buying the best cars, luxurious houses, and the latest gadgets, thinking they’ll make us happy.
 But when we have everything, we realize that all it brought us is misery.

 So, what then is the key to happiness?

 There’s no exact answer to that question.
 The definition of happiness differs for each person.

 But as a general rule, happiness is not something you find; it’s something you make.
 The things you do and how you live your life greatly impacts your happiness.
 Thus, make sure your actions lead to a happy life – not just yours, but the people around you too.

 If you’re not sure where to start, this simple formula to a happy life can guide you.